-Seven shimmering blocks of ice hang from the ceiling of the tunnel between Kunsthaus Zürich's main building and the new extension like icebergs seen floating in the water from below.
-In fact they are sculpted from white marble and based on scans of pieces of ice that Eliasson and his team collected from a beach on the southern coast of Iceland known as Diamond Beach.
-The glistening pieces of ice wash up there after breaking off the Breiðamerkurjökull glacier, and remain on shore until they melt away.
-Marble, a material associated with permanence, preserves the form of ice that would otherwise disappear within hours.
+As if they were icebergs that have floated in the water and are now visible from below, seven blocks of ice hang from the ceiling of the tunnel that connects Kunsthaus Zürich's main building to the new extension.
+In reality, they are made of white marble and are based on the scans of pieces of ice that Eliasson and his team collected from the beach on the southern coast of Iceland, Diamond Beach.
+The pieces of ice break off the Breiðamerkurjökull glacier and wash up on the beach, where they remain until they have melted away completely.
+The marble, a material that is primarily associated with permanence, preserves the form of ice that would otherwise disappear within hours.
 The seven blocks correspond to the seven days of the week.

 Research: